Downtown Austin is full of rich, vibrant neighborhoods, each with its own personality and style.

 The Best of the Market District

-The area is also a hub for high-rise residential developments, including The Monarch, 360 Condominiums, Seven and The Independent, a 58-story tower that will rise above all others in Austin.
+The area is also a hub for high-rise residential developments, including The Monarch, The Bowie, 360 Condominiums, Spring Condominiums, Fifth and West, SEVEN, and The Independent (a 58-story tower that looks like a Jenga game!)

 Major Companies and Organizations in the Market District

-- Under Armor and AthenaHealth are just across the street, in the Seaholm Redevelopment
+- Under Armor and Athenahealth just across the street in the Seaholm Redevelopment

 - Austin U.S. Federal Courthouse